-Seahawks Coach Pete Carroll Wants Critics To Cut Earl Thomas Slack After Injury
+Pete Carroll Wants Critics To Cut Earl Thomas Slack After Middle Finger Incident

 It was the middle finger seen around the world.

 During Sunday night’s game between the Seahawks and the Arizona Cardinals, Seattle safety Earl Thomas suffered a leg injury and had to be carted off the field.
-As he was heading to the locker room, cameras captured Thomas giving a not-so-friendly gesture to what appeared to be his own sideline.
+As he was heading to the locker room, cameras captured Thomas giving a not-so-friendly gesture toward his own sideline.

-While the gesture certainly didn’t look good coming from Thomas to his teammates, head coach Pete Carroll didn’t offer any criticism when asked about the occurrence.
+While the optics of the gesture aren’t great, head coach Pete Carroll didn’t offer any criticism when asked about the occurrence.

 “People that are criticizing whatever happened don’t understand.
 This was an earth-shattering moment for a kid.
 He’s trying to play this game he loves and all of sudden this happens again,” Carroll said, via ESPN.
 “He knew exactly what happened to him so he went right to what it’s going to take to get back.